 Barre Class This class will take place entirely at barre.
 It is a great noon time exercise class for dancers and non-dancers alike to move and stretch your body.

 Contemporary Contemporary encourages dancers to expand on classical ballet, creating more versatility in their expressions.
 It focuses on spacial and body awareness, use of body weight, floor work, leaps, turns, efficiency of muscle usage, and safe body alignment.
 Dancers need to be able to move from the floor and back up again easily in order to take this class.
+If you are just starting out, Contemporary Basics is the class for you!

 Is ballet an activity for me?